cloudera/hue/docs/docs-site/content/administrator/configuration/connectors/_index.md

 ### Apache Flink

+This [Stream SQL Editor with Flink](https://gethue.com/blog/tutorial-query-live-data-stream-with-flink-sql/) post demoes the integration.

-The dialect currently requires the Flink SQL Gateway to submit queries: https://github.com/ververica/flink-sql-gateway/releases.
-The [tutorial](https://gethue.com/blog/sql-editor-for-apache-flink-sql/) demoes how to set it up.
+The dialect currently requires the [Flink SQL Gateway](https://github.com/ververica/flink-sql-gateway/releases) in order to submit queries.

 Then add a Flink interpreter in the Hue configuration: